-Miniature golfing may seem like a caricature version of the actual sport of golf, but do not be fooled – it is a sport in itself.
+Mini golf may seem like a caricature version of the actual sport of golf, but do not be fooled – it is a sport in itself.
+Many people want to know if Mini Golf will improve their putting skills.
 The many hurdles and obstacles placed on the golf course make it a challenge for even the most accurate shooters.
 Not only is the sport of mini golf difficult but the design of the courses can give even the most season players challenges.

 In fact, a game of mini golf can burn up to 300 calories!

 Putting is hitting a golf ball so that it comes as close to or makes it into the hole.
 Although it may seem easy from the stands, putting requires spectacular focus and precision.
 It requires arduous work and dedication to be able to learn how to putt well.

 This begs the question: is there a way to learn how to be a more successful putter?
-Or better yet, can mini golfing help me with putting skills?
+Or better yet, does mini golfing help your putting skills?

 1. Smaller, More Accurate Strokes